UniMath/agda-unimath/src/foundation-core/fibers-of-maps.lagda.md

   pr2 inv-equiv-compute-fib-comp = is-equiv-inv-map-compute-fib-comp
 ```

-### When a product is taken over all fibers of a map, then we can equivalently take the product over the domain of that map.
+### When a product is taken over all fibers of a map, then we can equivalently take the product over the domain of that map

 ```agda
 module _